-Graduate students can learn from our faculty researchers who are renowned for their expertise on many diverse areas of literature.
+Graduate students can learn from our faculty researchers who are renowned for their expertise in many diverse areas of literature.
 For more details, you can explore the Bookshelf and Faculty Research Profiles on our departmental website.

-At the master's level, we also offer specializations in African Studies and Digital Humanities.
+At the master's level, we also offer specializations in African Studies, Climate Change and Digital Humanities.